aendie/SFalmanac-Py3/README.md

 SFalmanac-Py3 is a Python 3.7 script that creates the daily pages of the Nautical Almanac.
 These are tables that are needed for celestial navigation with a sextant.
 Although you are strongly advised to purchase the official Nautical Almanac, this program will reproduce the tables with no warranty or guarantee of accuracy.

-As opposed to the older PyEphem astronomy library, this uses the newer Skyfield astronomy package: https://rhodesmill.org/skyfield/ (however PyEphem is still required for planet magnitudes).
+SFalmanac-Py3 was developed with the intention of having identical output format as Pyalmanac-Py3.
+As opposed to the older PyEphem astronomy library, the intention was for it to be based entirely on the newer Skyfield astronomical library: https://rhodesmill.org/skyfield/, however PyEphem is still required to calculate the planet magnitudes.
+It uses the star database in Skyfield, which is based on data from the Hipparcos Catalogue.
+The principal disadvantage is that calculating twilight (actual, civil and nautical sunrise/sunset) and moonrise/moonset is extremely slow.
+As a consequence of this a new hybrid version which is four times faster will soon be published.
+(The hybrid version uses PyEphem to calculate twilight and moonrise/moonset.)

 NOTE: two scripts are included (both can be run): 'sfalmanac.py' and 'increments.py'
 NOTE: a Python 2.7 script with identical functionality can be found at:  https://github.com/aendie/SFalmanac-Py2